wpendl99/.github/profile/webServices/login/login.md

 ## Handling requests

 With our basic service created, we can now implement the create authentication endpoint.
 The first step is to read the credentials from the body of the HTTP request.
-Since the body is designed to contain JSON we need to tell Express that it should parse HTTP requests with a content type of `application/json` automatically into a JavaScript object.
+Since the body is designed to contain JSON we need to tell Express that it should parse HTTP requests, with a content type of `application/json`, automatically into a JavaScript object.
 We do this by using the `express.json` middleware.
 We can then read the email and password directly out of the `req.body` object.
 We can test that this is working by temporarily including them in the response.

 ```js
 app.use(express.json());